 The interactive infographic

 This souped-up infographic adds a layer of interactivity to traditional design features.
 It allows users to reveal information through actions like clicking on buttons, zooming in on specific areas and selecting from dropdown menus.
-While interactive infographics are more time-consuming projects and require more advanced design skills, the result is a bold and creative reprieve from the crowd of static graphics.
+That level of interactivity allows for a more personalized user experience and also directly engages readers by making them active participants.
+While interactive infographics are more time-consuming projects and require more advanced design skills, the result is something bold and creative that stands out from the crowd of static graphics.

 You know what they are and you’re convinced that it’s time to create infographics for your brand – but that’s where you hit a roadblock.
 No worries, you’ve come to the right place.
-Here are the steps involved in the infographic-creation process:
+Here are the steps involved in creating a professional infographic:

 We’re talking about topics like:

 - Connoisseur-approved wine and cheese pairings.